Jake McCarthy Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.
+- The 7.5 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies' 5.20 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have the 29th-ranked team ERA among all MLB pitching staffs (5.20).

-- Rockies pitchers combine to rank 24th in baseball in home runs allowed (71 total, 1.3 per game).
+- The Rockies allow the fifth-most home runs in baseball (74 total, 1.3 per game).

-- The Rockies are sending Freeland (4-5) to the mound for his 12th start of the season.
-He is 4-5 with a 3.86 ERA and 42 strikeouts through 58 1/3 innings pitched.
+- Lamet will make his first start of the season for the Rockies.

-- The lefty last pitched on Thursday against the Miami Marlins, when he threw five innings, allowing two earned runs while giving up seven hits.
+- The 30-year-old right-hander came out of the bullpen in his most recent outing this season, one of 12 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.